stevenhernandez/stevenhernandez.github.io/StudyGuide.md

 3. finally {
            semaphore.release();
 }
-4. acess control structure allows x number of concurrent requests in process
+4. access control structure allows x number of concurrent requests in process

 ### Deadlock
 1. threads are blocked because 2 competing processes are waiting for the other to finish